Symbolism of domes: Theology

+Tabbaa proposed that the unusual decoration of the dome of the Almoravid Qubba in Marrakesh, may have indicated the "Almoravid allegiance to the Abbasids as the symbolic rulers of Islam and the safeguard of Sunnism.
+More than just a dome above an ablution fountain, the Qubba was intended to pay homage to the Abbasid state and perhaps to evoke the pious acts of the Abbasids at the Haram of Mecca, allusions that perfectly coincide with the Almoravids' political and religious orientation."

+Sabri Jarrar speculated that the use of domes on the Suq al-Ma'rifa at the Temple Mount symbolized the transmission of knowledge, a meaning that remained unique to that location until the single-domed chamber was adopted by the Ottomans for teaching functions.

-Grupico writes that Ottoman mosques, such as the Mosque of Suleyman the Great in Istanbul, have been interpreted as "challenging" the Hagia Sophia or "inviting similarities" of message beyond the merely visual.
+Grupico wrote that Ottoman mosques, such as the Mosque of Suleyman the Great in Istanbul, have been interpreted as "challenging" the Hagia Sophia or "inviting similarities" of message beyond the merely visual.
 The use of Koranic text to decorate the pendentives of domes in the Islamic world replaced the human depictions of Christian iconography, such as the Four Evangelists, but similarly represented the way to the Word of God.